8 Steps to Achieve Personalized Ecommerce for Better Sales

 7. Offer incentives to win back customers

 Personalization can not only help you win and retain customers, but it can help you win back old ones.
 If certain customers haven’t purchased from you in a while, use retargeting ads.
 Include offers based on previous purchasing history along with incentives such as special one-off discount codes to give them a reason to shop with you again.

 8 Use live chat software or chatbots

-Most companies still use the same pop-up chat messages for all visitors on their site.
-But it makes far more sense to personalize the introduction message based on a visitor’s URL, their behavior, or any other data you can collect.
+Most companies still use the same pop-up chat messages for all visitors to their site.
+But it makes far more sense to personalize the introduction message based on a visitor’s URL, their behaviour, or any other data you can collect.

-Once you understand behaviors you can deliver price discounts or other incentives to persuade a visitor to proceed to purchase.
+Once you understand behaviours you can deliver price discounts or other incentives to persuade a visitor to proceed to purchase.

 eCommerce is here to stay and shoppers are demanding an ever more personalized shopping experience.
 You need an eCommerce personalization strategy to help you attract and retain customers.